Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 In tulip API, every type of property is declared in its own header file.
 Following is a list of those header files and the type of value which can be associated to an element of the graph:

-* DoubleProperty : tulip/DoubleProperty.h
+* DoubleProperty: tulip/DoubleProperty.h
         			value type for edge = double, node = double

-* BooleanProperty : tulip/BooleanProperty.h
+* BooleanProperty: tulip/BooleanProperty.h
         			value type for edge = bool, node = bool

 * IntegerProperty: tulip/IntegerProperty.h
         			value type for edge = int, node = int

-* LayoutProperty : tulip/LayoutProperty.h
+* LayoutProperty: tulip/LayoutProperty.h
         			value type for edge = Coord(), node = vector<Coord>()

-* ColorProperty : tulip/ColorProperty.h
+* ColorProperty: tulip/ColorProperty.h
         			value type for edge = Color(), node = Color()

-* SizeProperty : tulip/SizeProperty.h
+* SizeProperty: tulip/SizeProperty.h
         			value type for edge = Size(), node = Size()

-* StringProperty : tulip/StringProperty.h
+* StringProperty: tulip/StringProperty.h
         			value type for edge = string, node = string

-* GraphProperty : tulip/GraphProperty.h
+* GraphProperty: tulip/GraphProperty.h
         			value type for edge = graph, node = graph